ETFdb Logo

 In the current environment, ETF investors may have success playing inverse equity exposure products targeting the European market.
 Products such as the ProShares Short MSCI EAFE (EFZ C) immediately come to mind.
 EFZ is an inverse play of the MSCI EAFE Index, which has over 60% exposure to European equities.
 As Brexit and other political risks roil European markets, EFZ is a potentially strong hedge against instability.

 ETFs that give exposure to quality large- and mid-cap developed international stocks with strong fundamentals are also likely to perform well in this environment.
-A good example is the iShares Edge MSCI International Quality Factory ETF (IQLT A), which provides exposure to mid- and large-caps with strong fundamental growth drivers.
+A good example is the iShares Edge MSCI International Quality Factory ETF (IQLT A-), which provides exposure to mid- and large-caps with strong fundamental growth drivers.

 IQLT offers nearly 20% exposure to UK equities, which have surged amid the Brexit hysteria.
 London’s benchmark FTSE 100 recently put together a 14-day winning streak on route to multiple record highs, as the promise of steady central bank stimulus and a plunging currency lifted the export-oriented index.
 To explore all ETFs with exposure to the UK, use our Country Exposure tool.
 To learn more about the entire Developed ETF universe, click here.

 Another important theme in the present environment is policy divergence.
 As the BOE and other central banks continue to ease monetary policy while the U.S. Federal Reserve prepares to gradually raise interest rates, pursuing a currency-hedged strategy could also be effective in containing a surging U.S. dollar.
-The WisdomTree International Hedged Quality Dividend Growth Fund (IHDG B+) fits that purpose.
+The WisdomTree International Hedged Quality Dividend Growth Fund (IHDG A) fits that purpose.

 ETF investors should also keep tabs on volatility and inverse volatility products that may be prone to wild swings due to political uncertainty on both sides of the Atlantic.
 The iPath S&P 500 VIX Short-Term Futures ETN (VXX A-) could provide a good short-term play should Brexit-induced volatility enter the U.S. stock market.
 Conversely, an extension of the Donald Trump rally will render volatility obsolete, making the VelocityShares Daily Inverse VIX Short-Term ETN (XIV B+) a potentially profitable inverse play.